 The traditional system of yajña has disappeared because people are not capable of performing complex procedures accurately and inaccurate performances produce no results.
 This yajña is no longer viable because most of these procedures do not produce expected outcomes.

 In this sense, all the key functions of the traditional Gurukula are now unnecessary: (1) the system of yajña is now ineffective, (2) the accurate pronunciation of the Vedic mantras is not viable for most people, and (3) the preservation of Vedic scriptures by learning an oral tradition has been replaced by printed books.
 Since the mantra, yajña, and the preservation of the oral tradition are no longer necessities, the learning of Sanskrit and exclusive reliance upon it may be personally interesting to people, but is not essential in today’s world.

 A Modern Gurukula System

-For example, people at present want to discuss whether capitalism is better than socialism, whether women and men are equal or unequal, whether reason is more important than emotion, whether the universe is stable or expanding, whether time flows one way or two ways, how the species were created one by one, how fossil records tell us about the past, how old is the universe and how long will it live, are we alone in the universe or are there others, what is the origin of language, does the mind think in a language or is thought separate from language, how can machines do what the minds to today, why is nature mathematical, how do our minds know the world, how are dreams created, what is the ideal organization structure, does the structure create a function or does function create structure, etc.
+For example, people at present want to discuss whether capitalism is better than socialism, whether women and men are equal or unequal, whether rationality is more important than emotionality, whether the universe is stable or expanding, whether time flows one way or two ways, how the species were created one by one, how fossil records tell us about the past, how old is the universe and how long will it live, are we alone in the universe or are there others, what is the origin of language, does the mind think in a language or is thought separate from language, how can machines do what the minds to today, why is nature mathematical, how do our minds know the world, how our dreams created, what is the ideal organization structure, does the structure create a function or does function create structure, etc.